-The ACS scholarship may be used for any educational purpose that is consistent with the mission of the ACS such as the study, development, preservation, promotion and appreciation of conifers (including ginkgo) — with an emphasis on dwarf and unusual specimens — in landscapes and gardens available to the public.
+The ACS scholarship may be used for any educational purpose that is consistent with the mission of the ACS such as the study, development, preservation, promotion and appreciation of conifers (including ginkgo) in landscapes and gardens available to the public or in the wild.

 2009: The ACS Scholarship was increased to $2,500

 Marlyse Duguid, B.S., University of Connecticut, received $2,500 to cover school-related expenses to complete her Masters Degree in Forestry at the Yale School of Forestry.
 [CQ: Vol. 27, No.2, pp. 38-39]

 2008: Ryan Contreras, a PhD candidate in horticulture at the University of Georgia, received $1,000 to cover school-related expenses and attend the 2009 ACS National Meeting on Long Island, NY.
 Contreras presented a synopsis of his research at the meeting.
 A synopsis of his joint research with John M. Reuter (University of Georgia) on developing a Japanese cedar that will not brown in winter was published.
 [CQ: Vol. 27, No.1, pp. 19-23]